This post may contain affiliate links. For more information, read my disclosure policy.

 We’re going semi-homemade today with this easy apple pie!
 If you need a last-minute dessert or just a quick dessert to satisfy a fruit pie craving, you will LOVE the pie crust hack I’m sharing today.

 If you’ve ever wondered, “can you use crescent rolls for apple pie?”
-I am happy to report that you can make pie crust crescent rolls, and it works great.
+I am happy to report that a Pillsbury apple pie is so good.
 It’s my favorite dough shortcut for all kinds of things when there’s just no time to make from-scratch dough.

 It’s not flaky like a pastry crust but soft and fluffy, so your pie almost tastes like a Danish – especially if you add the easy icing on top.
 In my book, that qualifies this apple pie as a breakfast treat or dinner dessert.
 It pulls double-duty.